nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF), and video of the fire

-• Wrote paper encapsulating public interests supporting release and presenting research agenda
+• Wrote paper encapsulating public interests supporting release and presenting research agenda (FOIA.pdf)

 PUBLIC ACCOUNTABILITY